zakkhoyt/PHAsset-Utility/README.md

 A category to simplify a few tasks for the PHAsset class.

-Sample usage for saving an asset to an album (will create):
+Sample usage for saving an PHAsset to an album (will create the album if it doesn't exist):

 ```
 PHAsset *asset = // however you are getting your PHAsset